-• Showering/bathing should be avoided for at least 1 hour after the application.
+- Showering/bathing should be avoided for at least 1 hour after the application.
 Patient should wash his/her hands after use, unless the hands are the treated joint.
-If Voltaren® Gel is applied to the hand(s) for treatment; patient should not wash the treated hand(s) for at least 1 hour after the application.
+If VOLTAREN® GEL is applied to the hand(s) for treatment; patient should not wash the treated hand(s) for at least 1 hour after the application. - VOLTAREN® GEL should not be applied to open wounds. - Contact of VOLTAREN® GEL with eyes and mucous membranes should be avoided. - External heat and/or occlusive dressings should not be applied to treated joints. - Exposure of the treated joint(s) to sunlight should be avoided. - Avoid concomitant use of VOLTAREN® GEL on the treated skin with other topical products including sunscreens, cosmetics, lotions, moisturizers, insect repellants, or other topical medications [see Drug Interactions (7.9)]. - Concomitant use of VOLTAREN® GEL with oral non-steroidal anti-inflammatory drugs (NSAIDs) has not been evaluated, and may increase adverse NSAIDs effects.

-- Voltaren® Gel should not be applied to open wounds. - Contact of Voltaren® Gel with eyes and mucous membranes should be avoided. - External heat and/or occlusive dressings should not be applied to treated joints. - Exposure of the treated joint(s) to sunlight should be avoided. - Voltaren® Gel should not be used concomitantly with sunscreens, cosmetics, lotions, moisturizers, insect repellants, or other topical medications on the same skin sites has not been evaluated. - Concomitant use of Voltaren® Gel with oral non-steroidal anti-inflammatory drugs (NSAIDs) has not been evaluated, and may increase adverse NSAIDs effects. - Wearing of clothing or gloves should be avoided for at least 10 minutes after applying Voltaren® Gel.
+Wearing of clothing or gloves should be avoided for at least 10 minutes after applying VOLTAREN® GEL.